V-Sekai-fire/aria-character-core/MCP_WEB_TRANSPORT.md

 - **Better debugging**: HTTP logs are easier to trace than stdio
 - **Standard protocol**: Uses familiar REST API patterns
 - **Development friendly**: Easy to test and integrate with other tools

+## Known Issues

+The web transport shares the same underlying MCP server implementation, so it currently has the same response handling issues as the stdio transport:

+- Response formatting case clause errors in the server wrapper
+- The scheduling tool generates correct JSON but the server response handling needs fixes
+- See [MCP_INTEGRATION.md](MCP_INTEGRATION.md) for detailed troubleshooting information

 ## Architecture